 After a trip to Switzerland where John Fiscalini learned that the art of making cheese is how his ancestors made a living, he decides to follow in their footsteps and begins processing cheese with a portion of the milk produced by his herd.

 John Fiscalini is introduced to Mariano Gonzalez, a cheesemaker who is originally from Paraguay, who wishes to share his knowledge and craftsmanship with a producer who will appreciate his artisan style.
 John’s facility and Mariano’s experience perfectly complement one another and together and they begin producing some of the best cheeses in the world.

 Fiscalini Farms Bandage Wrapped Cheddar wins "Best Farmhouse Cheese in America".

-Fiscalini Cheese Company, by this time is producing various well-known award-winning cheeses.
+By this time Fiscalini Cheese Company is producing various well-known award-winning cheeses.
 John’s wife Heather sets out to grow sales and familiarize consumers across the US with the Fiscalini brand.

 Four generations later, two of John’s children, Laura Genasci and Brian Fiscalini, oversee the day-to-day operations along with their father.
 Both Laura and Brian graduated from Cal Poly San Luis Obispo just like their great-grandfather did 100 years ago.